GPGN-268-archive/FP-02-Trojans/README.md

 A trojan is a small celestial body (mostly asteroids) that shares the orbit of a larger body, remaining in a stable orbit approximately 60° ahead of or behind the main body near one of its Lagrangian points L4 and L5.
 This then inherently means that trojan bodies can share the orbits of planets or of large moons.
 Jupiter specifically has by far the greatest number of trojans, housing over 9800 bodies.
+Hence it was used for this study.
 <br><br>
-So, the goal is to see if we can accurately predict if an asteroid is a trojan and identify orbit data trends by using orbit information.
+So, the goal is to see if we can accurately predict if an asteroid is a trojan and identify orbit data trends by using orbital information.
 This includes more simple parameters such semi-axis distance, as well as some parameters which have less of an obvious correlation.
-Specifically minimum orbit intersection distance is used.
+Such as minimum orbit intersection distance, eccentricity, or luminosity
 <br><br>
-For parameters with a less obvious correlation such as this a model based on support vector machines is applied.
+Two different methods of trojan detection are applied.
+The first is a simple hand measured threshold applied to the data.
+The second method is based on a support vector machines model.
+This model will be used to see if detection can be better performed by training a model on parameters where correlation is less obvious.
+<br><br>
+References for all of this information are listed below.

 ## Datasets
 NASA small body dataset - https://ssd.jpl.nasa.gov/sb/